 Rick Marx, Madison Water Utility meter operations unit supervisor, said their biggest goal is to give customers data to help them conserve water.
 Individuals who sign up for an online account can review usage patterns and take appropriate action to control their consumption.

 After learning about the benefits of Madison’s Water Utility Customer Care program, I registered for an online account.
 I’ve established water usage alerts and analyzed my water consumption.
 In the future, I can determine if my family’s results look typical or if there’s a sudden increase that may indicate a problem, such as a leaking toilet.
 And now, when we go on trips, I know the utility will send me an alert if our usage suddenly increases.
 We own cats, and once one of them accidentally turned on the kitchen faucet.
 If this occurs when we’re gone, it’s good to know I’ll be notified.
 I could then contact a friend for help or ask the city to turn off our water.

 Help Contain Water Rates

 The city’s water usage remains flat, despite an increase in the number of buildings.
 Smart meters are one of the components helping to contain water rates and delay the need to build a new well, a major capital expense.
-The advanced meters allow the utility to operate their system more efficiently with accurate and timely consumption data.
+The AMI water meters allow the utility to operate their system more efficiently with accurate and timely consumption data.
 Meter repairs at the utility’s shop also assist with this goal.

 The utility recently reported that it pumped just under 9.5 billion gallons of water in 2017, the lowest in 50 years.
 Madison’s population grew by about 95,000 people during that same period.
 Per capita usage is now at 55 gallons per day.
 According to a Wisconsin State Journal article, more efficient appliances and fixtures plus residents’ support of conservation measures have helped lower the city’s water usage.